 After the healing process has begun, your child will start to return to their former routine.
 When they return to school, they’ll probably be wearing a cast.
 It’s important that they take good care of their ankle while healing is taking place.
 If they are typically athletic or very physically active, remind them to take a break while the bone is re-forming.
 If they are using crutches, it’s a good idea to only use them for short periods of time.
 Also, another important aspect of healing is attending all follow-up appointments, including physical therapy after the cast is removed.

 If you and your child follow all of the doctor’s orders, chances are that the injury will heal completely normally.
 If you are still seeking more help or information, call Dr. Peyman Elison and Dr. Viedra Elison at (623) 584-5556 to schedule a consultation with us at Fixing Feet Institute in Surprise, AZ.
+The doctors are experts in treating children's foot and ankle injuries.
 We are more than happy to answer any and all questions that you may have.